Michael Wardian: Running career

 In May 2014 he won the Wings for Life World Run in Sunrise running 57.75 km and finished 27th globally.
 In 2015 he chose to compete in Melbourne winning the race with 70.66 km to be the 10th of the world.

 In January 2017, Wardian ran seven marathons in seven days on seven continents in a record average speed of 2:45.

 On September 15, 2017, Wardian won the Fenway Park Marathon in a time of 2:53.52.
 The race had 51 participants who ran 116 laps on the warning track of the ball park.
+He ran in Maldives Addu marathon on June 29, 2018, and got first place and MVR12000.

 On October 27, 2019, Wardian won the inaugural Marine Corps Marathon 50K with a time of 3:11:52.

+In 2020, Wardian won the Quarantine Backyard Ultra, running nearly 263 miles over the course of 63 hours without sleeping in a repetitive neighborhood loop in Arlington, VA to follow social distancing guidelines during the coronavirus pandemic.

 When asked in April 2009 why he competes in so many races, Wardian said:

 A lot of people say, "Oh, you could be a 2:12 guy or a 2:14 guy if you just focused on one race a year, or two races a year and really built up."
 And I think the counter argument is that you could get hurt and you wouldn't have any races a year.
 There are so many opportunities out there and, I love to toe the line.
 I love to see what I can do and just push the limits and try and experiment with myself.

 I like that people can look at me, and say, "Wow, if that guy can do 13 marathons a year and do pretty well maybe I can do one."
 I think a lot of people can relate to that.
 Like, that guy works a real job.
 He's not a professional runner.

+49th Annual Marine Corps Marathon

+In October 2024, Wardian and his 18-year-old son Pierce ran the 49th annual Marine Corps Marathon, the 4th largest marathon in the United States.
+The race marked Pierce's first ever marathon.
+“To be able to share a marathon with Pierce is just a dream come true and something I've wanted to do for a long time,” Wardian told ABC affiliate WJLA-TV.
+Pierce took 2,543rd place out of 16,556 with a time of 3:44:31.
+He sobbed in his mother's arms after crossing the finish line.

-Personal
+Personal life

 Wardian is a graduate of Oakton High School and Michigan State University, where he played for the lacrosse team.
 Wardian did not run competitively until after college.
 He lives in Arlington, Virginia, is a vegetarian, and works as an International Shipbroker.
 Wardian chartered the cargo that was on the Maersk Alabama when it was hijacked in April 2009.
-He is married with two children.
+He is married with two children, and owns two Vizslas, Bash, 4, and Rosie, 11.